 How is melasma diagnosed?

-Melasma is usually easily recognised by the characteristic pigmentation and distribution on the face.
-Occasionally, your dermatologist may suggest that a small sample of skin (numbed by local anaesthetic) is removed for examination under the microscope (a biopsy) in order to exclude other diagnoses.
+Melasma is usually easily recognised by doctors from its appearance.
+Occasionally, your dermatologist may suggest that a small sample of skin (numbed by local anaesthetic) is removed at the hospital for examination under the microscope (a biopsy) in order to exclude other conditions.

 Can melasma be cured?

 No, at present there is no cure for melasma, but there are several treatment options that may improve the appearance.
-If melasma occurs during pregnancy, it may resolve a few months after delivery and treatment may not be necessary- though it may come back during another pregnancy.
+If melasma occurs during pregnancy, it may go away a few months after delivery and treatment may not be necessary- though it may come back during another pregnancy.
 Hydroquinone and retinoid creams should be avoided in pregnancy as they could harm the foetus.
 Even if it is treated, melasma often returns after stopping the treatments.

 How can melasma be treated?